 The top of the line package is the Digicell Elite that offers 1,200 anytime minutes and 40 SMS a month for U.S. $100 a month.
 This is followed by the Digicell Executive offering 800 anytime minutes and 40 SMS for U.S. $75. a month.
 Next down is the Digicell Platinum Plan that gives users 500 anytime minutes and 30 SMS for U.S. $50. a month.
 And the most economical plan is the Digicell Gold that offers 250 anytime minutes and 30 SMS for U.S. $25. a month.

 Note that if you go over your plan limits, excess minutes are charged at U.S. $0.25 peak and U.S. $0.12 1/2 cents off peak.
-International Calls and Operator Assisted calls are not included in Plan minutes thus users should tend to avoid long collect calls. which can easily ramp up your charges.
+International Calls and Operator Assisted calls are not included in Plan minutes thus users should tend to avoid long collect calls which can easily ramp up your charges.
 As a perk, Platinum and Executive customers enjoy roll over minutes.

 BTL has recently enhanced the above plans by rolling out the new OnNet Plan.
 The plan cheekily does not offer the sweet and semi balanced spot of $100. dollars a month which is the Platinum Plan with 500 minutes airtime and 30 SMS a month.
 For 50% more – an extra $50 dollars which is a total of BZ $150. a month, cellular users have the 1000 OnNet Plan – 1,000 minutes air time a month and NO SMS.
 Yes.
 Zero SMS, except that you do get to become become a Weekend Text / SMS Warrior as the plan offers get FREE SMS all weekend long – from 6 PM Fridays up to 6 am.
 Mondays.

-A way to save money is to blackout or curtail SMS use during the work week by acquiring a smartphone such as the Blackberry, Android, Nokia or other cellular handsets and use these to communicate with friends and colleagues via email through your personal, office, free WIFI in certain restaurants etc. during the week, and then use SMS only on the weekends
+A way to save money is to blackout or curtail SMS use during the work week by acquiring a smartphone such as the Blackberry, Android, Nokia or other cellular handsets and use these to communicate with friends and colleagues via email through your personal, office, free WIFI in certain restaurants etc. during the week, and then use SMS only on the weekends.

 The End Of The VOIP Embargo

-With effect from 1 May 2013, VOIP is no longer be blocked in Belize.
+With effect from 1 May 2013, VOIP was no longer be blocked in Belize.
 For many years Belizeans, apart from enduring exorbitant telephone and Internet access rates from the government controlled Belize Telemedia Limited (BTL), had no access to VOIP.
 On 28 April 2013 Prime Minister Barrow bowed to public pressure and announced the end of the VOIP embargo.

 The action came as no favor to the consumers.
-Rather the VOIP block had become something of a joke as technology to unblock the telephone company’s block had become common.
+Rather the VOIP block had become something of a joke as technology to unblock the telephone company’s blockade had become common.
 And new Internet providers, such as SMART and Southern Cable accessing their own data feed from Mexico and Guatemala respectively, had been taking away customers from BTL by offering unfiltered Internet access at very competitive rates.
 SKYPE, VONAGE, Google Talk and other services previously denied to the public are now a reality in Belize.

 DigiCell Data Service allows GSM customers to send and receive 3G data using their mobile phones.
 Customers are able to send and receive e-mails and surf the Internet anywhere there is DigiCell service.
 A GSM phone such as PDA’s, GSM/GPRS handsets using data cables and Sierra Wireless Air Card for laptops is required for this service.

-BTL has now introduced wireless CDMA service throughout most areas of Belize as of October 2010.
+BTL has introduced wireless CDMA service throughout most areas of Belize in October 2010.
 While not as fast as ADSL, the CDMA wireless service offers reasonable shared Internet bandwidth at 2MB (speeds varies during the day and depends on user activity) and also voice telephone in areas that are nor currently serviced by land line.
 As the plan has rolled out users in rural areas who depend on this service where ADSL is not available, have complained bitterly that speeds have slowed down to a crawl.